I am the executive editor of

-New Atlantis: A Journal of Technology and Society, a quarterly journal published by the
+New Atlantis, a quarterly journal published by the

 Center for the Study of Technology and

-and Public Policy Center (EPPC).
-I cofounded the journal and was its managing editor for
+Society.
+I had helped found the journal in 2003 and was its managing

-three and a half years years before taking over as editor in early 2007.
-I
+editor for three and a half years before taking over as its editor in early

 was also the editor of the

 producing six books.
 And I was a fellow at the

 and Public Policy Center (EPPC) and the editor of

 I moved to Washington in 1995 to study political science at